 You may shower with the site covered.
 Avoid soaking the incision in water (no tub baths or swimming until healed).

-Do not do activities that pull on the incision.
+No activities that pull on the incision.
 You will most likely have dissolvable sutures and surgical glue.
-You may also have a few Steri-Strips over them.
+You may have a few Steri-Strips.
 Do not pull the Steri-Strips off.
 They will fall off by themselves.
 Do not pull glue off if it becomes loose.
 Clip the loose glue with scissors.